Black-capped squirrel monkey: Locomotion

 Black-capped squirrel monkeys are mostly found in trees and will often leap 1–2 metres between branches.
 They are capable of moving swiftly through dense vegetation at a four-legged walk or run with diagonal sequence footfalls (wherein the hind leg on one side will touch down followed by the foreleg of the opposite side).
 They will occasionally adopt a stationary bipedal stance at ground level while foraging.
 The monkey's tail is usually used for balance, or by infants to secure them to their mother's tail or abdomen.

+Impact on the ecosystem

+Due to their diets, the black-capped squirrel monkey is an important disperser species and insect predator species in the Amazon.
+General research has determined that primates, especially in the neotropics, are effective seed dispersers and contributors to forest regeneration by transporting seeds away from their parent plant, which reduces competition for space and resources, enhances gene flow, and affects the germination period.
+Primates can spread thousands or even millions of seeds per hectare per year, and the black-capped squirrel monkey forages quickly and travels great distances in a single day.
+Saimiri boliviensis also assists in regulating insect populations as insect predators by foraging for insects and small vertebrates from leaves and trees.
+Thus, those populations do not become too rampant in any one part of the forest.

 Conservation status

-The black-capped squirrel monkey population has been listed as being of ‘Least Concern’ by the IUCN, despite population numbers being in a general state of decline.
-It has been determined that the black-capped squirrel monkey is adapts easily to changes or potential threats to its environment, and is not subject to high levels of hunting by humans.
+The black-capped squirrel monkey population has been listed as being of 'Least Concern' by the IUCN, despite population numbers being in a general state of decline.
+It has been determined that the black-capped squirrel monkey adapts easily to changes or potential threats to its environment, and is not subject to high levels of hunting by humans.
 According to the IUCN, the main threats to the habitat of the monkey are agricultural and aquacultural uses of their habitat, and the use of the monkey's biological resources for purposes such as hunting, trapping, logging and wood harvesting.